gaboesquivel/gaboesquivel/content/tech/openai.md

 since: "2022"
 intro:
   - OpenAI is an AI research and deployment company, known for developing advanced AI models and technologies.
-  - It is widely recognized for its contributions to AI research and development, including models like GPT-3 and Dalle.
+  - It provides models for natural language and image generation, including GPT and DALL-E.
 experience:
-  - Implemented OpenAI technologies in projects like Wizard World for AI-driven applications and content generation.
+  - Integrated DALL-E in Wizard World for AI-generated image creation and NFT minting on the Flow blockchain.
 ---

 # OpenAI